-Most listings are in the $30's per square foot per year.
-The Capitol Hill region is seeing a a boost in rates.
-In the last 3 months, the median rate increased $6 per sqft per year.
-That's a 20% rise in rent.
+Most listings are in the $40's per square foot per year.
+The Capitol Hill region is going through a an increase in rates.
+In the last 3 months, the median rate increased $5 per sqft per year.
+That's a 13% rise in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Capitol Hill submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Capitol Hill submarket has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 7 listings have come on the market, which means spaces most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-About 29% of the office spaces in the Capitol Hill are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 10 listings have come on the market, which means office spaces might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Even though the median size is 3,930 sqft, there are still 0 new listings below 2,000 sqft.
 Most buildings in this region are around 3 floors.
 Most buildings in this market were built in 1920 and are Class B.